Immunisation and vaccination

 School age vaccines

 Children and young people are offered routine vaccines at school, but if they missed these for any reason speak to your GP surgery to arrange a catch-up vaccine.
-You can also catch up with these vaccines as an adult if you missed out.
-Your GP surgery will be able to advise
+You can also catch up with these vaccines as an adult if you missed out, your GP surgery will can advise.

 Shingles

-• anyone aged 50+ with a severely weakened immune system
+• Anyone aged 18 years or over who has a severely weakened immune system.

 MPox